-Since I can’t afford to drink a single malt every day (or nearly every day as moderation dictates), I’ve been looking for something to usurp the place of Johnny Walker Black and Bushmills Black at my house.
+Since I can’t afford to drink a single malt every day (or nearly every day as moderation dictates), I’ve been looking for something to usurp the place of Johnnie Walker Black and Bushmills Black at my house.
 Those are both respected and popular blends, and they have enough complexity and refinement to provide a nice grown-up reward after a hard day.

 As blends, both contain grain alcohol to dilute the single malt component.
 In the case of Johnnie Walker, the distiller claims a mix of 40 single malts, and the best information I have (here) is that there is about 23% grain whisky in the mix.
 With forty individual malts in JWB, the character will be diluted, if predictable.
 And that describes JWB: predictable.
 It used to be my go-to dram for the average day, but at its price point (about $40 US where I live), it’s a bit pricey for a daily dram.
 Bushmills Black is another very good whisky with a cleaner, spicier taste which the wife prefers.
 There are some decent single malts near that price — even some aged as long as JWB (12 years).
-Thus, I’ve been looking for a Scotch whose price falls in between JWB and the range of blends like Johnny Walker Red, Teachers (about 45% single malts), and Black Grouse — reasonably good and reasonably priced blends.
+Thus, I’ve been looking for a Scotch whose price falls in between JWB and the range of blends like Johnnie Walker Red, Teachers (about 45% single malts), and Black Grouse — reasonably good and reasonably priced blends.

 And thus we come to Monkey Shoulder.
 This Scotch is a blend.
 But it’s a bit special.
 In the old days, they would have called Monkey Shoulder a vatted malt — a mix of single malts, no grain alcohol added.
 That William Grant & Sons have produced a vatted malt priced ($32 locally) well below the blacks from both Johnnie Walker and Bushmills is pretty amazing.
 One wonders how they do it.
 To determine that, we’ll have to investigate what is in the Monkey Shoulder blend.